Critical Motions / Appeals

 The firm enjoyed tremendous success in these areas under the lead of one of our former co-founding members, Raymond Kethledge, who was honored with an appointment to the United States Court of Appeals for the Sixth Circuit in 2008 and now goes by “The Honorable” Raymond M. Kethledge.
 Judge Kethledge is not only an exceptional legal mind; he is also a strong judge of talent.
 Since he took the bench, several of Judge Kethledge’s clerks have been selected to clerk for the United States Supreme Court or for prestigious Bristow fellowships with the Office of the Solicitor General.
 To BSP’s benefit, another of those clerks, Stephanie Douglas, declined the suggestion that she too pursue a Supreme Court clerkship.
 Based on Judge Kethledge’s recommendation, we brought Stephanie on board to lead our critical motions and appeals group.

-Our complex briefing team, led by BSP Members Stephanie Douglas and Michael Williams, includes attorneys who have clerked for the U.S. Courts of Appeals for the Fourth, Fifth, Sixth, and Seventh Circuits, and federal district courts across the country.
+Our complex briefing team, led by BSP Member Stephanie Douglas, includes attorneys who have clerked for the U.S. Courts of Appeals for the Fifth, Sixth, and Seventh Circuits, and federal district courts across the country.

 The team members pride themselves in quickly digesting complex technical matters and mastering novel legal issues – even on unfamiliar subject matters.
 The team has enjoyed success delivering understandable and persuasive arguments involving a variety of topics to trial and appellate courts.
 Particularly when the stakes and challenges are high, corporations trust BSP to pave the way toward success.